caiyuqing/Open-DPSM/v4/Readme.md

 **Python environment**

-We recommand Spyder IDE because the toolbox has been built and tested with the Spyder IDE (version 5) with Python 3.9.7.
+We recommand Spyder IDE or VS code because the toolbox has been built with them using Python 3.9.7.

-Besides Spyder, Jupiter Notebook (6.4.5)/JupiterLab (3.2.1) and PyCharm (2013.1.4) have also been also tested.
+Jupiter Notebook (6.4.5)/JupiterLab (3.2.1) and PyCharm (2013.1.4) have also been also tested.

 **Packages**